 Some of the input distributions (e.g. gas price) used in the Monte Carlo simulations were truncated.
-If a normal curve is used to produce an input distribution, then this can result in negative values (depending on mean and standard deviation of the distribution) which may not be possible for input variables (e.g. gas price, MWh/start
+The Monte Carlo modelling uses Gaussian/Normal distributions to incorporate uncertainty.
+These functions are continuous and depending on the distribution there is a chance that they can produce values that are inconsistent with physical constraints.
+For example, use of a Normal curve may result in negative values (depending on mean and standard deviation of the distribution) which may not be possible for input variables (e.g. gas price, MWh/start

 In these cases, the truncation of the input variable distribution may be required to yield sensitive results.
-Some truncation of the gas commodity and transport price distributions was required in this study to avoid negative (and extremely) low price outcomes.
+Some truncation of the spot gas commodity price distributions was required in this study to avoid negative (and extremely) low price outcomes.
+The truncation worked by setting any value below a floor to the floor and any value above a ceiling to the ceiling value.

 As a normal distribution is symmetric around the mean of the distribution, the normal distribution has the property that the mode and mean value are identical.
-However, with the distribution truncated, the symmetry is broken, and the mean value will no longer be the same as the mode.
-Gamma distribution can also be asymmetric but with different modes and means.
+However, with the distribution truncated, the symmetry is broken due to the upper and lower limits, and the mean value will no longer be the same as the mode.
+Gamma distribution can be asymmetric but with different modes and means.